-Boston’s Brian Johnson out with non-baseball medical matter
+Boston’s Brian Johnson out; problem not tied to baseball

-LONDON (AP) — Boston Red Sox left-hander Brian Johnson has been put on the 10-day injured list because of a medical matter not related to baseball.
+LONDON (AP) — Boston Red Sox left-hander Brian Johnson was put on the 10-day injured list Saturday because of a medical matter not related to baseball.

-The team on Saturday did not say what was wrong but the problem was discovered during routine testing by the medical staff.
+The team did not say what was wrong but the problem was discovered during routine testing by the medical staff.
 The 28-year-old left-hander is expected to pitch again this season.

-The move to the injured list is retroactive to Thursday.
+“He’s OK,” manager Alex Cora said.
+“We do routine checks on guys and something popped up, so we have to take care of him.
+But he’ll be fine.
+He’ll be fine.
+He’s actually working out in Fenway.”

 Johnson is 1-1 with a 6.43 ERA in two starts and five relief appearances.
+The move to the injured list was retroactive to Thursday, a day after Johnson formed Cora of the issue after appearing as a pinch runner in the eighth inning of an 8-7 loss to the Chicago White Sox.

 Right-hander Hector Velázquez was activated from the 10-day injured list before Saturday’s series opener against the New York Yankees at London’s Olympic Stadium, Major League Baseball’s first game in Europe.